 The following examples illustrate how to create an x86 install server by copying the Solaris Operating System for x86 Platforms DVD to the install server's /export/home/dvdx86 directory.
-This example assumes that the install server is running the Solaris 10 11/06 OS.
+This example assumes that the install server is running the current Solaris release.